 SkyeBrowse occupies a distinct position among free photogrammetry tools: it is the only option built around video input and cloud processing, with a free tier that produces shareable, measurement-ready 3D models without requiring local software, GPU hardware, or photo management workflows.
 For drone operators who capture video rather than stills, it is the fastest path from raw footage to a usable model.

-Unlike free drone mapping software tools focused on 2D orthomosaics, SkyeBrowse's primary output is a textured 3D mesh (GLB), supplemented by a point cloud (LAZ) and orthomosaic (GeoTIFF) — the combination most downstream workflows require.
+Unlike open source tools focused on 2D orthomosaics, SkyeBrowse's primary output is a textured 3D mesh (GLB), supplemented by a point cloud (LAZ) and orthomosaic (GeoTIFF) — the combination most downstream workflows require.
+When accuracy requirements grow, upgrading to SkyeBrowse Premium applies sub-inch processing (approximately 0.25 inch at 8K) to the same upload workflow, so teams do not need to retrain on a different tool as their use cases mature.

 FAQ